Online is a new reality. So if you're wondering when is the right time to create eCommerce website in Magento, it's now.

 Nevertheless, you can always opt for Magento Commerce if you are not on a tight budget and want the "extra" of the Commerce editions.

 How Much Does It Cost to Build Magento Website?

-The Magento eCommerce website development cost is probably the first question that pops up once you decide which Magento edition to go with.
+The Magento pricing is probably the first question that pops up once you decide which Magento edition to go with.

 Luckily Magento Open Source doesn't require you to pay any monthly or yearly fees.
 But it still doesn't mean your Magento 2 store will come cheap.

 So here's an approximation of the costs you'll have to encounter:

 - Magento Lisence: Magento Open Source — free, Magento Commerce — starting from $24,000/year, Magento Commerce on Cloud — starting from $40,000/year

 - Domain Name: from $10 to $500/ year